FX31337/Zenbot-CryptoPing/README.md

 	# THIS WAS DEVELOPED FOR POLO EXCHANGE BUT FEEL FREE TO EDIT THE PAIRS AT YOUR OWN RISK.
 I AM NOT LIABLE FOR ANY LOSSES USING THIS SOFTWARE.
-	# Orders automatically get cancelled after a day per zenbot defaults.
-So, we cancel the proc process after a day, then initiate a sell #2 at 0 markup in case the sell did not complete after a day.
+	# Orders automatically get cancelled after 6 hours with these files defaults.
+So, we cancel the proc process after a day, then initiate a sell #2 at 0 markup in case the sell did not complete.
 	# A try statement was added here to keep the program from halting.
 We buy and undercut the market with negative markup on purchases to hopefully profit from hard pumps.
 	# This was updated 05:00 3/15/2018
 	# WAAAARNING.
 It is advised to not follow signals blindly.